arjund3v/Customer-List-ETL/README.md

-# Customer List ETL
+<h1 align="center">Customer List ETL Pipeline</h1>
-Basic demonstration of ETL process using the Panda's library in Python.
+<p align="center">A demonstration of the ETL process using the Panda's library in Python, recreating a real life scenario </p>

-# Scenario
+## Scenario
 The scenario in mind was a representative from the company reached out to the data engineering team to get a list of customers who needed to be called about changes to the company which effected them.

 Unfortunately, the data was inconsistent and had some discrepancies.

-I, a senior data engineer of this comapny was tasked with cleaning the data and providing a easy to read, useable list which can be used to call the customers.
+I, a data engineering intern of said comapny was tasked with cleaning the data and providing a easy to read, useable list which can be used to call the customers.

 ## Usage
 1. Download/Clone the repository